pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 ## The Peerless Value
 **(4 beats per line)**

-I can be no one else and none can be me; <br>
+- I can be no one else and none can be me;
-All that was and is are open to no plea, no <br>
+- All that was and is are open to no plea, no
-Wish, no whim, no whimsical dream, for <br>
+- Wish, no whim, no whimsical dream, for
-Such dreams are but a dried up stream, tied up <br>
+- Such dreams are but a dried up stream, tied up
-In the null, in the sheer lifeless beyond, for <br>
+- In the null, in the sheer lifeless beyond, for
-They shun and spurn all of which to be fond. <br>
+- They shun and spurn all of which to be fond.
-What is, is, and what is not, is not; <br>
+- What is, is, and what is not, is not;
-Such is all I need, and such is all I’ve got.
-I'll <br>
+- Such is all I need, and such is all I’ve got.
+I'll
-Seek the desirable, the parts I want as mine, but <br>
+- Seek the desirable, the parts I want as mine, but
-All that’s aspirable can never outshine the <br>
+- All that’s aspirable can never outshine the
-Whole that is me, that I am and could be.
-No <br>
+- Whole that is me, that I am and could be.
+No
-Other’s life is mine, nor can be, nor should be.
+- Other’s life is mine, nor can be, nor should be.

 ## Wishes and Dreams
 **(4 beats per line; first line starts in the last beat)**

-The <br>
+- The
-Things my heart beats for, are <br>
+- Things my heart beats for, are
-Of and from this world, this <br>
+- Of and from this world, this
-One, the one and only, where I <br>
+- One, the one and only, where I
-Stand, not forlornly, but
+- Stand, not forlornly, but
+-

-Glad, in flesh and blood, no <br>
+- Glad, in flesh and blood, no
-Phantoms in my veins.
-But <br>
+- Phantoms in my veins.
+But
-If I let them in my skull, my <br>
+- If I let them in my skull, my
-Heart would beat for... null.
+- Heart would beat for... null.

 **NOTE**: _"Null" and "skull" line up rhythmically._